ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 # Introduction

+Although HTTP is typically layered over a reliable transport protocol, such as TCP

+That specification fixed some known limitations of Content-MD5 introducing the concept of "instance".

+As of today, RFC7231 defines a new semantic for http and standardize the concepts of `representation` and `selected representation`, further obsoleting Content-MD5 and making "instance" outdated .

+This document updates the Digest and Want-Digest header field definitions to align with RFC 7231 concepts.
+Changes are semantically compatible with existing implementations and better cover both the request and response cases.

-Although HTTP is typically layered over a reliable transport protocol, such as TCP, this does not guarantee reliable transport of information from sender to recipient.
+, this does not guarantee reliable transport of information from sender to recipient.
 Various problems, including undetected transmission errors, programming errors, corruption of stored data, and malicious intervention can cause errors in the